• Free Standard Delivery Over £45

 About 65% of infants and 5-7% of babies under one month have oral thrush with the following symptoms such as:

-Babies get this fungal infection from their birth parents during pregnancy, delivery, or nursing as infection can pass between the mother’s nipples and the baby’s mouth.
+Babies get this fungal infection from their birth parents during pregnancy, delivery, or nursing, as the infection can pass between the mother’s nipples and the baby’s mouth.

 Breastfeeding women with candida may have these symptoms such as: